Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 and efficient as one would hope.
 The underlying problem for this inefficiency is that the Python/C++ wrappers are designed to be called on Python objects.
-For instance, with keeping in mind the aim of this post, a call to a Numba jitted function would involve converting a Python object to a low-level object, say, to some C/C++ equivalent intrinsic type or structure, then converting it back to Python object to be passed to the Python/C++ wrapper function.
+For instance, with keeping in mind the aim of this post, a call to a Numba compiled function would involve converting a Python object to a low-level object, say, to some C/C++ equivalent intrinsic type or structure, then converting it back to Python object to be passed to the Python/C++ wrapper function.
 Then this wrapper function would convert the